Akuli/jou/doc/keywords.md

     elif x < 0:
         printf("Way too small\n")
     elif x == 5:
-        pass  # Just right, no need to print error message
+        pass  # Just right, no need to print a message
     else:
         printf("Close, but not quite...\n")  # Output: Close, but not quite...